How to stop puppy crying at night: 8 steps to stop it

 Schedule bathroom breaks

-Young puppies only have little bladders, and for the first few weeks you will have to get up in the night to take them outside.
-If you’re following regular bathroom breaks every few hours, keep that routine.
+Young puppies only have little bladders.
+For the first few weeks you'll have to get up in the night to take them outside.
+If you’re following regular bathroom breaks every few hours as part of their toilet training, keep that routine even at night.
 When you take your puppy outside, keep quiet and calm.
 Don’t get into a play session, as this can build energy and excitement, and won’t help your pup get back to sleep!

 Comfort them calmly